-The main driver of positive performance relative to the wider market was our sector positioning, notably our underweight position in supranationals, which continued to lag the wider market having done so in the third quarter.
-However, stock selection effects were negative due to our exposure to structured bonds, which generally have a lower sensitivity to wider market moves.
+Stock selection effects were also negative: we saw positive selection in insurance bonds, notably longer dated subordinated bonds from Prudential and Legal & General, but negative selection effects in structured bonds, which generally have a lower sensitivity to wider market moves.
 In addition, our holding in Thames Water was also a detractor from performance over the quarter.
 We maintained exposure to Thames Water as part of a diversified portfolio, based on the attractiveness of the overall blended yield across holdings in operating company and holding company debt.
 Whilst structurally junior holding company debt underperformed and was downgraded, our larger exposure to the operating company debt was beneficial for performance over the quarter.
 We continue to believe that the sector remains attractively valued - largely based on our view that spreads in the sector overcompensate when compared to other regulated infrastructure assets such as UK electricity distribution.

 Last quarter we highlighted an issue with our holding in HDL, where the principal was not repaid on maturity at the end of July.
 We are pleased to confirm that the bond was redeemed in full in November.
 We believe this is a good outcome as not only did holders receive full repayment, but also accrued interest at the coupon rate since the end of July.
 In our view, this demonstrates the power of covenants and how these can protect investors' interests in this sort of scenario.
-The default was not ideal, but as we expressed in our initial update we had confidence in our position.
+Naturally we prefer to avoid any default, but as we expressed in our initial update we had confidence in our position.
 It should be noted that, over time, the investment in HDL has been materially beneficial - despite the default.